 What’s more, we all use SaaS in our personal lives too.
 The likes of Netflix, Spotify and Google are just some of the SaaS platforms we use every day.

 Chances are, you’re already using some kind of SaaS in your business and your employees are using them at home.

-The proliferation of SaaS solutions in both our professional and personal lives means most of your employees won’t have any issues using an HR system.
+The proliferation of SaaS solutions in both our professional and personal lives means most of your employees won’t have any issues using a SaaS HR system.
 Most are already familiar with the SaaS experience: logging in through a browser, on any device, from anywhere.

 Which brings us onto our next reason why you should be using SaaS in HR.
 Its flexibility.

-The typical pay-as-you-grow model not only makes costs of the solution more predictable but many SaaS solutions provide the ability to modify the number of users with ease.
-Changing your usage plan is simple and your HR software can scale as your business grows.
+The typical pay-as-you-grow model not only makes the costs of the solution more predictable, but many SaaS solutions provide the ability to modify the number of users with ease.
+Changing your usage plan is simple, and your HR software can scale as your business grows.

 The very nature of HR SaaS systems means that high-grade security is top of any good provider’s priority list.
-The sensitive and confidential nature of data that HR vendors process and store is naturally a concern of customers.
-Therefore, HR systems often provide more robust data security and have back-up processes in place than the typical growing business would.
+The sensitive and confidential nature of data that HR vendors process and store is naturally a concern for customers.
+Therefore, HR systems often provide more robust data security and have backup processes in place than the typical growing business would.